Study with us

 Step 1: Apply online

-- Two letters of recommendation from a music/band teacher, a private lesson instruction and/or an academic teacher
+- Two letters of recommendation from a music/band teacher, and/or private music instructor

 - A personal essay of 250-300 words which outlines your musical aspiration and plans to achieve them.

 - Proof of English Language proficiency (if applicable)

 To be considered for Desautels Faculty of Music scholarships, applicants must meet the application deadline and audition during the advertised audition dates.
 Applicants will be notified 2-3 weeks after the application deadline to arrange their audition and interview.